-While fewer and fewer consumers are buying cars with manual transmissions these days, many vehicles still give their drivers the ability to shift their own gears.
+While fewer and fewer consumers are buying cars with manual transmissions these days (especially in the United States), many vehicles still give their drivers the ability to shift their own gears.
 How is this possible on an automatic transmission?
 By using paddle shifters attached the back of the steering wheel or mounted to the steering column itself.

 Here's a look at what paddle shifters are and how to use paddle shifters.